LauraU123/halfsib_analysis/README.md

 ## Annotating Homozygous Loci

-To narrow down the areas of interest, homozygous loci are determined in this step.
+To narrow down the areas of interest, homozygous loci are determined.

 ### Finding Homozygous Loci using Plink

+Homozygous loci are determined using plink.

+## Visualising

-### Reformatting the output for graphing
+### Reformatting the outputs for graphing

-The homozygous loci output is reformatted to a ; separated csv file for the next step.
+The homozygous loci output is reformatted to a ; separated csv file.
+The same is done for the variant file.

-## Graph
+### Graph

 In the final step, the data is visualised as chromosomes using matplotlib.

-### Step 3: Finding the Paternal Haplotypes and Annotating Homozygous Loci

-Input: file with haplotype data for parents and offspring

-The first step includes finding the common paternal haplotypes based on